 There are many reasons to partner with an outside consulting firm.
 Some Project Teams need the help of an expert with a neutral perspective, for example, while others are looking for guidance in a specific niche to augment their internal knowledge base.
 Many project teams simply need the assistance of a firm with experience in strong project methodologies.

-But another benefit the PMO can realize is the ability of an external firm to improve the team’s project budget adherence in the short term as well as across future projects.
+But another benefit the Project Team can realize is the ability of an external firm to improve the team’s project budget adherence in the short term as well as across future projects.
 Outside consultants can offer assistance with defining clearer project endpoints, identifying potential problems, avoiding late or rush fees, and reducing or eliminating overtime hours for employees.
-Each of these improvements entails a multi-faceted approach which the PMO should be able to employ for repeatable budget success.
+Each of these improvements entails a multi-faceted approach which the Project Team should be able to employ for repeatable budget success.

 Eliminating overtime costs.
-Rarely do teams anticipate overtime hours for PMO employees, which may be the result of improper planning or inefficient execution.
+Rarely do teams anticipate overtime hours for Project Team employees, which may be the result of improper planning or inefficient execution.
 It’s a particular problem when the team is very busy, juggling multiple projects and trying to stretch their already-thin resources.
 Rather than continue to incur overtime expenses as each critical milestone approaches and employees burn the midnight oil, an outside expert can examine where the team’s productivity is being impaired and help devise strategies to get activities back on track.
-These same strategies can help increase efficiency across the PMO’s entire project portfolio.
+These same strategies can help increase efficiency across the Project Team’s entire project portfolio.